RaspberryPiFoundation/lesson_format/README.md

 The site builder is a python script, which uses pandoc for rendering, as well as phantomjs for handling scratch.

+If you have downloaded a zip file, you will need to set the script pandoc_scratchblocks/filter.py to +x

+It won't work on windows.

 ## Dependencies

 - Python 2, with the pyyaml library (`pip install pyyaml`)